robertiansweetman/Packer/README.md

 1. There are way more places to fall over in the VMWare packer file setup because I believe that since it's not a FREE option it's less widely documented...
 2. Things that I fell over:
     * vmx_data section -- you need to supply the value for `"scsi0.virtualDev": "lsisas1068"` in order to be able to mount the floppy drive and properly execute the autounnattended.xml file
     * `"tools_upload_flavour": "windows"`
     * `"guest_os_type": "windows8srv-64"` does not follow convention because it's -64 not _64 as well as these being extremely obtuse
 3. Being able to VNC onto the machine as it's building is EXTREMELY USEFUL
-4. https://github.com/mwrock/packer-templates/issues/49 This error was encountered
+4. https://github.com/mwrock/packer-templates/issues/49 This error was encountered << changed the files - currently in progress
+5. Find out from Boxstarter config either how to load this locally
+    * Temporarily remove the need to have all the windows upgrades applied which is in the boxstarter file

 ### ToDo